EBITDA Savings

 The Situation

-Worldwide Express — a top-rated global third-party logistics company — had recently completed a major merger with GlobalTranz, creating one of the largest privately held freight brokerages in the country.
-The combined entity had a real estate portfolio that reflected two separate companies' histories: overlapping locations, inconsistent lease structures, misaligned expiration dates, and no unified strategy governing any of it.
+Worldwide Express had recently completed a major merger with GlobalTranz, creating one of the largest privately held freight brokerages in the country.
+The combined entity had a real estate portfolio reflecting two separate companies: overlapping locations, inconsistent lease structures, misaligned expiration dates, and no unified strategy.
+The engagement had two simultaneous objectives: rationalize the combined portfolio, and use real estate as a strategic lever to accelerate cultural integration.

 The Challenge